 How Audits Support Fiduciary Compliance

-Fee Monitoring and Disclosure Requirements
+Fee Monitoring Requirements

 - Regularly benchmarking plan fees against comparable alternatives